joeturner177/joeturner177.github.io/about.md

 ### Other interests

-I am passionate about film, especially "World Cinema" (though I dislike the term).
+I am passionate about film, especially "World Cinema".

 As a scientist, I am committed to pursuing responsible science and using science and technology to contribute towards creating a sustainable,